 When we lead the Dharma life and move towards a more fully human one, the imagination is an essential part of that journey.
 Wolf at the Door offers you the chance to adventure in the Imagination through the practice of writing, meditation and ritual.

 No prior experience of writing is needed.
-We ask that you are familiar with the basic Triratna meditations and puja and have a regular practice as meditation is not taught on the retreat.
-Also that you have been on retreat previously.
+Note that we do ask that you are familiar with the basic Triratna meditations and puja and have a regular practice as meditation is not taught on the retreat.
+You should also have been on retreat previously.
+Our week-long retreats can be intense and go quite deep, and we have found that if participants do not have a sound level of experience, they run into difficulties.

 If you'd like us to run a workshop at your Buddhist centre or retreat centre, or anywhere near you, please get in touch with us.